 - 2. Measure the distance from the floor to the mid-point of each headlight. - 3.
 Using the measurements obtained in step 2, make horizontal marks on the aiming surface. - 4.
 Make vertical marks which intersect the horizontal marks on the aiming surface directly in front of the headlights. - 5.
 Switch on the lights.
 Make sure the HIGH beam is on.
 DO NOT USE LOW BEAM. - 6.
 Observe each headlight beam aim.
-Proper aim is when the most intense beam is centered on the vertical mark 5 cm (2 in.) below the horizontal mark on the aiming surface. - 7.
-Adjust each headlight until correct aim is obtained by turning the adjuster clockwise to lower or counterclockwise to raise the beam.
+Proper aim is when the most intense beam is centered on the vertical mark 2 in.
+(5 cm) below the horizontal mark on the aiming surface. - 7.
+With a 10 mm wrench, turn the headlight adjuster clockwise to adjust the beam down or counter-clockwise to adjust the beam up.